-Goal Acquisition of basic knowledge of general phonology and phonetics, phonology
+Goal Acquisition of basic knowledge of general phonology and phonetics, phonology critically analyze language in use and the prescribed norm on the phonological, morphonological, morphological, and syntactic level of the Croatian language

 Teaching methods Lectures, language exercises.

 Assessment methods Written exam.